-They are highly mobile creatures that can move from flower to another with ease.
+They are highly mobile creatures that can move from one flower to another with ease.
 They also tend to have scales, hairs, or feathers that catch pollen from one plant and distribute it to the next.

 Some examples of pollinators include hummingbirds, long-nosed bats, bumblebees, butterflies, soldier beetles, and hummingbird moths.

 Pollinators play a crucial role in the reproductive success of over 75% of the world’s flowering plants.
 This includes most of the fruits, nuts, berries, and vegetables that both wildlife and people depend on for sustenance.

-Also, pollinators support healthy ecosystems that clean the air, stabilize soils, protect from severe weather, and support other wildlife
+Also, pollinators support healthy ecosystems that clean the air, stabilize soils, protect from severe weather, and support other wildlife.

 Plants For A Pollinator Garden

-To ensure that your garden bears the best fruits and vegetables every harvest season, you need the help of pollinator-friendly plants.
+To ensure that your garden bears the best fruits and vegetables every harvest season, you need the help of pollinator-friendly specific plants.

 Below are ten flowering Plants That Attract Pollinators and other beneficial insects you can easily incorporate into your garden plan.
-Apart from enticing birds, bees, and butterflies into your garden, these also add a touch of color and brightness to your garden.
+Apart from enticing birds, native bees, and butterflies into your garden, these also add a touch of color and brightness to your garden.

-These short, bushy plants have orange or yellow daisy-like flowers that attract bees and butterflies.
-They are also an excellent companion plant for vegetables since they repel pests like the asparagus beetle.
+These short, bushy nectar plants have orange or yellow daisy-like flowers that attract native bee species and butterflies.

 They repel pests like aphids, thrips, and cabbage moths and deter root-knot nematodes.
-These can be grown in a variety of soil types and containers but they grow best in moist but not soggy soil.
+These can be grown in a variety of soil types and containers but they grow best in moist but not is a soggy soil condition.

 This perennial not only has a pleasant scent and beautiful blooms that add interest to any garden but they also attract bees while repelling mosquitoes and flies.
-They grow best in well draining soil and full sun.
+They grow best in well-draining soil and full sun.

 You can easily grow them by scattering seeds on bare soil in springtime when the frost has passed.
 They can survive in beds or containers and can survive in poor soil conditions.
 However, they prefer warm, dry weather.

 These grow in poor to moderate soil that is well-draining.
 Spent and deadheaded flowers can also be used as mulch or be added to compost since the plat stores vital nutrients and minerals in its tissues.

-These bright tall and large-headed flowers are heliotropic and can attract bees and birds.
+These bright, tall, and large-headed flowers are heliotropic and can attract bees and birds.
 Most varieties are drought-tolerant but may require staking for support.

-This drought-tolerant annual comes in an array of colors including white, red, peach, orange, and pink.
+This drought-tolerant annual comes in an array of colors, including white, red, peach, orange, and pink.
 They attract bees and butterflies.
-They can be grown as part of a mixed container and they thrive in full sun.
+They can be grown as part of a mixed container, and they thrive in full sun.